Explore Memphis' AutoZone Park

 The exterior of the park is brick with plenty of ornamental iron, which adds to the nostalgic feel of an otherwise 21st-century stadium.
 Fans are greeted by a picturesque plaza just outside of the main gates to the ballpark itself.
 Once inside, spectators find themselves in an open concourse, providing a view of the field when heading to the concession stands.
 Patrons seated along the first-base and right-field lines or on the terrace have a view of the Memphis skyline beyond the third-base/left-field side of the park.

-One of the more unique features, often unknown to fans, is a rooftop garden which overlooks the plaza.
-The garden grows a variety of fruits, vegetables, and herbs, some of which are incorporated into the food at the ballpark.
+One of the more unique features, often unknown to fans, is a rooftop garden that overlooks the plaza.
+The garden grows a variety of fruits, vegetables and herbs, some of which are incorporated into the food at the ballpark.

-The stadium will begin 2023 with a number of upgrades, including a new playing surface, LED ribbons and an updated video screen for the aforementioned board in right field.
+The stadium enjoyed a number of upgrades prior to 2023, including a new playing surface, LED ribbons and an updated video screen for the aforementioned board in right field.

 There is no lack of food options at AutoZone Park.
 In addition to the traditional ballpark fare, American Dog offers several versions of hot dogs, including the Memphis Dog, veggie dogs and the always popular jumbo hot dog.
 The Farm to Fowl stand sells everything from burgers to fish 'n chips.